Luke Norris (footballer): Stevenage

 Norris joined League Two club Stevenage on 5 January 2021, on a contract until the end of the 2020–21 season.
 He debuted for his hometown club as a second-half substitute in a 2–0 defeat to Swansea City in the FA Cup on 9 January 2021.
 Norris scored his first goal for Stevenage in the club's 2–2 home draw with Morecambe on 6 February 2021.
 Having ended the season by scoring six goals in 10 matches, Norris signed a one-year contract extension with Stevenage on 28 April 2021, keeping him contracted to the club until the end of the 2021–22 season.

 Norris scored 16 times in 51 appearances during the 2021–22 season, his highest seasonal tally for both goals and appearances.
 He was subsequently named as Stevenage's Player of the Year for the 2021–22 season.
 Norris was included in the club's retained list for the 2022–23 season, finishing that season as the club's joint highest goalscorer with 14 goals in 48 appearances as Stevenage earned promotion into League One after finishing in second place in League Two.

 Tranmere Rovers

 On 20 June 2023, Norris returned to League Two, joining Tranmere Rovers on a one-year deal.
 He signed a new one-year contract at the end of the season.

 On 6 May 2025, the club announced the player would be released in June when his contract expired.

 Boreham Wood

 On 24 July 2025, Norris returned to National League side Boreham Wood, over twelve years on from a loan spell with the club.

+Wealdstone

+On 31 July 2026, Norris signed for National League club Wealdstone on a season long loan.
+On 8 August, he scored on his debut for the club in a 2-2 draw away at AFC Fylde.